-If you used a financial adviser who recommended your investment in NAB CPS (as indicated on your Application Form), NAB may disclose your personal information to that adviser and their service providers.
+If you used a financial adviser who recommended your investment in NAB CPS II (as indicated on your Application Form), NAB may disclose your personal information to that adviser and their service providers.

-Where personal information is disclosed NAB will seek to ensure that the information is held, used or disclosed consistently with the National Privacy Principles in the Privacy Act 1988 (Cth) and any other applicable privacy laws and codes.
+Where personal information is disclosed NAB will seek to ensure that the information is held, used or disclosed consistently with the Privacy Act 1988 (Cth) and any other applicable privacy laws and codes.

 You can gain access to your personal information.
 This is subject to some exceptions allowed by law.
-Contact us to obtain a form requesting access or download a copy of the Personal Information - Request for Access form in PDF format at www.nab.com. au/vgnmedia/downld/Personal Information Request For Access.pdf.
+Contact us to obtain a form requesting access or download a copy of the Personal Information - Request for Access form in PDF format at www.nab.com.au/vgnmedia/downld/Personal_Information_Request_For_Access.pdf.

-You may choose not to provide your personal information or to limit the information you provide, in which case NAB may not be able to process your Application, administer your NAB CPS, or make payments to you.
+Company and tax laws require some of the information to be collected.
+You may choose not to provide your personal information or to limit the information you provide, in which case NAB may not be able to process your Application, administer your NAB CPS II, or make payments to you.